Dr. John Caputo

 Carolyn Cunningham teaches at Gonzaga University and conducts research on girls and media.
 She is passionate about helping kids use media to express themselves.

-James McPherson is a former professional newspaper journalist who teaches media studies and journalism, and is a past president of the American Journalism Historians Association.
-He as authored two books, The Conservatism Resurgence and the Press: The Media’s Role in the Rise of the Right and Journalism at the End of the American Century, 1965-Present, along with numerous other book chapters and journal articles.
-He also advises Whitworth University’s student newspaper, which the Society of Professional Journalists tabbed as 2009’s best non-daily student newspaper in the nation.
+James McPherson is a former professional newspaper journalist who recently retired from Whitworth, where he taught media studies and journalism.
+He is a past president of the American Journalism Historians Association.
+He has authored two books, The Conservatism Resurgence and the Press: The Media’s Role in the Rise of the Right and Journalism at the End of the American Century, 1965-Present, along with numerous other book chapters and journal articles.
+He also advised Whitworth University’s student newspaper, which the Society of Professional Journalists tabbed as 2009’s best non-daily student newspaper in the nation.
 He blogs about media and politics athttp://jmcpherson.wordpress.com/.

 Applied Communication Studies Lecturer at Gonzaga University